fred1608/KSPython/README.md

 ```

-2) Comparison between similar rockets, but with different fuel connections.
+2) Comparison between similar rockets, but with different fuel connections and booster efficiency.

 ```python
 import KSPython as ksp